RUCKBReasoning/SP3/README.md

 dataset = load_from_disk('[path to cache]/datasets/squad')
 ```

-When using this code, please download the dataset in advance in the format described above, or change the load_from_disk API to one that downloads the dataset directly over the network.
+when using this code, please download the dataset in advance in the format described above, or change the load_from_disk API to one that downloads the dataset directly over the network.

 ## scripts